devicetree-org/devicetree-specification/source/flattened-format.rst

 This requirement is necessary because any memory that is not reserved may be accessed by the client program with arbitrary storage attributes.

+..
+FIXME: Power ISA reference to be moved to appendix

 Any accesses to reserved memory by or caused by the boot program must be done as not Caching Inhibited and Memory Coherence Required (i.e., WIMG